 LLC or Partnership?

-You might have also considered setting up your multiple-person business as an LLC.
 While a multiple-member (owner) LLC is taxed like a partnership, there are differences in liability and in other ownership provisions.
-The main difference is that all owners of an LLC (called "members") have limited liability, even if they participate in running the business, while in a partnership the partners running the business have general liability for everything that happens.
+The main difference is that all owners of an LLC (called "members") have limited liability while in a partnership the partners running the business have general liability for everything that happens.

 Joint Ventures as Partnerships

 The Small Business Administration lists a joint venture as a type of partnership.
 A joint venture is typically a partnership between different businesses formed for a specific purpose (like making a movie or building a structure) or for a specified time period.

 Qualified Joint Ventures as Partnerships

-A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business can elect to file their income taxes separately to avoid having a file a complicated partnership tax return. in this case, each spouse files a Schedule C for his or her share of the net income of the business.
+A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business (not a corporation) can elect to file their income taxes separately to avoid having a file a complicated partnership tax return.
+In this case, each spouse files a Schedule C for their share of the net income of the business.
 If the couple is filing jointly, both Schedule C's are included in the joint tax return.
-You can read more about how a qualified joint venture works, and the restrictions.